New page! It's called "Reflections" and that is what it's all about.

 (continued - "The Good Sexton")

-are running on the class internet site.
+Joe is the person most responsible for the Memorials we are running on the class internet site.
 It was his idea and he has worked very hard over the past decade to get people to submit information for the memorials.
 The memorials have been a resounding success thanks primarily to Joe‘s efforts.
-These tributes to our departed classmates will live long after all of us are g
+These tributes to our departed classmates will live long after all of us are gone.

 More recently, it was Joe’s idea to honor our classmates as they reached 80 years of age with the Octogenarian Certificates.
 Joe designed and produced the certificates with very little help.
 They have been warmly received by all recipients.
 Classmates should look to receive their certificates around their 80th birthdays.